theocrithary/Laravel_AWS_ElasticBeanstalk/README.md

      value: password
 ```
 #### 9) Create a Composer Config file
-- Create a new file in the .elasticbeanstalk directory of your project with the following name; <i>01composer.config</i>
+- Create a new file in the .elasticbeanstalk directory of your project with the following name;<br>
+<i>01composer.config</i>
 - Add the following code to the file;
 ```
 commands: